 One thing that is true in life is that companies are in business to make money.
 If something is free, then read the fine print because somehow somewhere they are going to make their money.

 REPs make their money by selling electricity.
 Simply put: if you use more, they make more.
-And to get you to do that, they either incentivize you to use more energy by offering big price breaks at higher thresholds, or they penalize you by charging a “minimum usage fee” or “base charge” if you don’t use up to a certain amount.
+And to get you to do that, they either incentivize you to use more electricity by offering big price breaks at higher thresholds, or they penalize you by charging a “minimum usage fee” or “base charge” if you don’t use up to a certain amount.
 Either way, the REP is going to make their money.
 But their real incentive is to sell more electricity.

 Honest Gorilla’s algorithm is able to sift through each and every plan so that you can easily and quickly compare which one fits your budget.
 Even with all of the various fees added based on your usage, you’ll be able to size each one up and choose the cheapest or best one for you.

-I’d never use a website that just refers me to the REP’s website
+I’d never use a website that just refers me to the REP’s website.

 There are many websites disguised as a shopping marketplace, when in reality all they do is provide a minimum level of service and then refer you to the REP’s website.
 A tell-tale sign to know that you’re on one of these websites is when they direct you to the REP’s website after you’ve made your plan selection.